 Before them spun a world evolved beyond its years.
 Rockets big and small came soaring throughout the atmosphere.
 Heading into the beyond or cruising down to its moon.
 The closer they approached the clearer things became.
 Men in jet-packs flew above skyscrapers, cars all the same.
 The Millennial slowly ascended down below.
 Jet-packs and jet fuel screamed in the sky as they drew in the air.
 Teleporters took people to their destinations.
 Bionic gear connected the people of Zion the vast multiverse.
 The air smelled clean, the sun felt warm but the sky lit the same.
 Atom felt at home.

 Bos took his crew down to Registrations for Atom’s clean slate.
-“Here, you’ll be trained to move like you would have move had you been plugged in.”
+“Here, you’ll be trained to move like you would have moved had you been plugged in.”
 Ghost instructed as Atom passed a group of trained new comers.
 “Did you catch the red light behind his head?”
 Ghost pointed.
-“We go wireless into the matrix now, no more wires.
+“We go wireless into the matrix now, no more cords.
 Any bootleg hacker can build you one.”
 He laughed, “Simple mechanics.”
 Atom paused as a group of new comers test run their skills.

 Atom took notes, entranced and willing.
 Red lights illuminated from behind their heads as they flipped, jumped and somersaulted their way across the pavilion.
 The agility they succumbed within seconds.
 The heights they reached with a mere lift of a muscle.
-As new information seeped into their stream of knowing, theirs eyes opened.
+As new information seeped into their stream of knowing, their eyes opened.
 They took their positions then proceeded in action.
 Others eagerly anticipated their turn.

 “Here is where I leave you kid.”
 They stood feet away from the Registrations office.
 “Head inside and they’ll tell you where to go.
 If you ever decide to join the Ark, look us up.
 We’re always open for new members.”
 Ghost and Serling gave their goodbyes then headed back to the ship.
 “You made a wise choice.
 Waking up to the real world.
 There is plenty of unknown for you to find now that you are here.
 The universe is out there, we are out there.”